Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

-\qdA Currently, their testing tasks are mainly performed manually, e.g., manually written tests, a black-box testing by performing users' behaviors from client sides with UI, or analyze the SUT by replaying its historical execution.
-All these manual tasks are time consuming.
-Based on the structure of their services and their business logic, they are willing to promote automation testing by considering at the level of APIs, business logic, and UI.
-Besides, test preparation such as database and external services setup is very time-consuming for them.
-Hundreds of the connected services are running on one platform, and the developers in a team typically do not know the details of services which they are not responsible for.
-Thus, when they perform testing on one SUT, they possibly misconfigure some external services or lack the needed related data prepared in the database.
-They would like to have some kind of automated recommendations for possibly related services and database state for the SUT, which could help their testers to setup their testing scenarios.
+Regarding responses from employees in the two user studies at Meituan, currently, their testing tasks are mainly performed manually, e.g., manually write automated tests, conduct manual testing by performing users' behaviors from client sides with UI, or analyze the SUT by replaying its historical execution.
+All these manual tasks are time consuming, then they would like to have techniques to support automation for the following tasks. \begin{enumerate}[\itshape{AQD1}-1] \item Based on the structure of their services and their business logic, they are willing to promote automation testing by considering at the level of APIs (such as multiple APIs), business logic, and UI (from Principal Software Engineer). \item Hundreds of the connected services are running on one platform, and the developers in a team typically do not know the details of services which they are not responsible for.
+Automated test data preparation is very appreciated as database and external services setup is very time-consuming for them (from all positions except product manger). \item They would like to have some kind of automated recommendations for possibly related services and database state for the SUT, which could help their testers (especially for new employees) to setup their testing scenarios (from Director, QA mangers and engineers). \item It also would be very helpful if there is an automated solution to provide info about what they misconfigure and what data is missing in the database (from developers, QA managers and engineers). \item As industrial requirements are often updated frequently (adding new features, or update existing features), they would like to have automated assessment on how updated requirements impact on current implementation (from development manager), have generated tests according to requirements (from QA engineer), have generated tests according to updated code (from development manager, developer, QA manager and engineer), have automated solution to maintain tests due to frequent updates (from QA engineer). \item Since industrial APIs might have various critical features, they would like to have tests that can identify problems in terms of security, service characteristic and core services (from QA manager). \item They would like to have automatically generated tests which achieve more than 50\% line coverage (from QA manager and engineer). \end{enumerate}

+In User Study 2024, we received responses from three out of five participants outside of Meituan.
+Two of these participants (from QA manager and Tester/QA engineer) expressed willingness to automate test generation for API testing and business logic, which aligns with \emph{AQD1-\ref{aqd11}}.
+One of these participants (from SWA) showed interest in automating the generation of unit tests and regression tests, as manually writing these tests is time-consuming, similar to \emph{AQD1-\ref{aqd15}}.